craig-glass/E-learning/README.md

 Staff can create/modify announcements, content, lectures, assignments, and quizzes.
-Members of staff also have permissions to view and edit student details, either through the user's settings page or through the admin, as well as being able to view any students analytics.
+Members of staff also have permissions to view and edit student details, either through the user's settings page or through the admin, as well as being able to view any students' analytics.

 ### Admin view